emaannakramm10-prog/python-calculator/README.md

 # python-calculator
-its a simple repository of calculators code in python
+its a simple repository of calculators code in python.
+Aurthor: Emaan Akram